rcgray/free-genai-bootcamp-2025/visual-novel/docs/Action-Plan.md

 - [x] Set up game state management
 - [x] Implement asset preloading
 - [x] Create scene registry

+### 2.1.5 Phaser Implementation Rewrite
+- [ ] Set up modern build system with npm, TypeScript, and Vite
+- [ ] Implement proper asset management with Vite
+- [ ] Refactor code structure to use TypeScript modules
+- [ ] Implement direct game embedding in Streamlit
+- [ ] Create hot-reloading development workflow
+- [ ] Port existing scenes to TypeScript
+- [ ] Update documentation to reflect new architecture

+**[CHECKPOINT: Phaser Rewrite]**
+*Verification Steps:*
+1. Verify TypeScript compilation works correctly
+2. Test the development workflow with hot reloading
+3. Verify all scenes function correctly in the new implementation
+4. Test the Streamlit integration with the embedded game
+5. Verify asset loading works correctly
+6. Ensure documentation is updated to reflect the new architecture
+7. Confirm the project builds and runs from a clean state

 ### 2.2 Title Scene
 - [ ] Design and implement title screen layout